Splinter0/mastersplinter/content/cv/_index.md

 ----

 ## Recent Achievements
-- Found a vulnerability in the PassKey implementation of all major mobile browsers
+- Published a new research blog about phishing Passkeys.
 - Published a new research blog about vulnerabilities found in Swedish BankID configurations
 - Published a challenge on HackTheBox demonstrating a novel way to attack OIDC implementations